 12.1 Purpose.
 The DPCA Voting Representatives shall represent the views of DACN at the international meetings of the DPCA.
 The Country Chair and the Vice Chair are DPCA Voting Representatives by virtue of their offices.

 12.2 Attendance.
 All DPCA Voting Representatives pledge to attend the AGM of DPCA.
-In the event that a DPCA Voting Representative is unable to attend a DPCA meeting, an alternate shall be designated instead.
+In the event that a DPCA Voting Representative is unable to attend a DPCA meeting, an alternate shall be appointed by the chair with consent by a simple majority of the Board.

 12.3 Election Procedure.
 DPCA shall inform DACN, upon request of the DACN Secretary, of the number of DPCA Voting Representatives to which DACN is entitled at any given AGM or other properly called meeting of DPCA.
 To elect the remaining DPCA Voting Representatives there will be a single slate of female, male, and non-binary candidates.
 Candidates may run for both a Board position and on the DPCA slate.

 12.4 Election Process.
-DACN members vote for the Board positions and, simultaneously, for the additional number of DPCA Voting Representatives, and alternates, to which DACN is entitled.
+DACN members vote for the Board positions and, simultaneously, for the additional number of DPCA Voting Representatives and alternates, to which DACN is entitled.
 Once the Board positions have been declared elected:

 a.
 The elected names, if also appearing on the slate of DPCA candidates, will be removed.